Fletcher, James

 James Fletcher, born in Bury and signed from Carlisle United, played in goal in Exeter City’s first professional game against Millwall in the Southern League in 1908.
 He gave way after ten games to former England ‘keeper Jack Robinson.

-Originally a junior with Preston North End, Fletcher then signed professional forms for Oldham Athletic.
-After one season at Boundary Park, he moved to his home town club of Bury.
-Signing for Carlisle United in the summer of 1907, he was a member of their Lancashire Combination side which finished as runners-up to Everton and also reaching the second round proper of the FA Cup against Brentford.
+Originally a junior with Preston North End, James signed professional forms for Oldham Athletic before moving on to Bury the following season.
+Signing for Carlisle United in the summer of 1907, he was a member of their Lancashire Combination side which finished as runners-up to Everton and reached the second round proper of the FA Cup against Brentford.

 Appearances